Frequently asked questions

 Have there been any cases of WNS in the UK or Europe?

 In Europe the fungus P. destructans was originally identified on a single hibernating bat in France in 2009.
-It has been positively identified in a total of 15 European countries (from molecular analysis).
+It has been positively identified in at least 18 European countries (from molecular analysis).
 This includes the UK where the fungus was first discovered in 2013, through a combination of active and passive surveillance projects.

 Unlike North America, there have been no reports of mass die offs and therefore there is no evidence of the syndrome (WNS) itself in Europe.
 It is thought probable that European bats have a resistance to the fungus, possibly evolved over thousands of years of exposure

-What will happen now there are confirmed cases of P. destructans in the UK?
+What happened when cases of P. destructans were first confirmed in the UK?

-When P. destructans was confirmed in the UK (in July 2013), BCT notified bat workers through communications to bat groups, NBMP volunteers and bat carers.
-We request that all bat workers continue their usual activities, continue to follow the protocols and submit data to BCT/the APHA as this will help us to develop a better understanding of the fungus’ presence in the UK.
+When P. destructans was confirmed as being present in the UK in July 2013, BCT notified bat workers through communications to bat groups, NBMP volunteers and bat carers.
+We requested that all bat workers continue their usual activities, continue to follow the protocols and submit data to BCT/APHA as this helps us to develop a better understanding of the fungus’ presence in the UK.

 The guidelines for bat workers and bat carers were revised following the initial discovery and are reviewed annually ahead of the hibernation season, following updates from researchers in the UK, Europe and North America.